voxpupuli/puppet-confluence/README.md

 Tomcat Resource attributes for server.xml for an external JDBC data source.
 Default: {}

-Note that you must have already installed the JDBC client jar in _webappdir_/WEB-INF/lib/.
+Note that you must have already installed the JDBC client jar in _webappdir_/WEB-INF/lib/ and you must use `manage_server_xml = augeas`.

 Supply all the following hash elements for your external JDBC datasource Resource definition:
   - `name`